 IT leaders in Financial Services have a lot riding on their teams.
 Security and compliance are essential backbones to keep the lights on.
 Data storage and management are pressing issues given the massive amounts of information pouring in.
 Networks and trading systems have to be bullet proof.

 But there’s another growing pressure that IT must face: the need to provide analytics.
-Corporate leaders are acutely aware that buried in all their data is the secret sauce for competitive differentiation and industry leadership.
+Corporate leaders are acutely aware that buried in all their data is the secret ingredient for competitive differentiation and industry leadership.
 And they turn to IT for the solution.

-How can you close the gap between the goal to become a data-driven organization and the reality of tight budgets, a business intelligence (BI) team without bandwidth, and demand for solutions that can be up and running immediately?
+How can you close the gap between the goal to become a data-driven organisation and the reality of tight budgets, a business intelligence (BI) team without bandwidth, and demand for solutions that can be up and running immediately?
 The answer is self-service business intelligence.